 Another way of thinking about this is that chronic drug use can make someone appear more and more as though they have ADHD.
 The vicious cycle inherent in this is that ADHD people score at higher rates for drug use, to begin with.
 ADHD is a large risk factor for drug addiction, repeated drug use worsens symptoms of ADHD.

 1954 experiments by researchers Olds and Milner paved the way to a greater scientific understanding of the role of dopamine in reward processing.
-These initial rat studies showed that when electrodes were placed in the midbrain, specifically regions including the nucleus accumbens (NA) and ventral tegmental area (VTA), the rat would pursue repetitive behaviors at the exclusion of any other behaviors.
-To describe this in another way, when these parts of the brain were activated, other areas of the rat’s life would be put on hold.
+In initial studies, activated electrodes placed in the rat’s midbrain, specifically regions including the nucleus accumbens (NA) and ventral tegmental area (VTA), would drive the rat to pursue repetitive behaviors at the exclusion of any other behaviors.
+To describe this in another way, when these parts of the brain activated, other areas of the rat’s life would be put on hold.
 All that seemed to matter to the rat was the reward sensations of these regions.

-We can extrapolate these concepts to human behavior and compulsive addiction as we notice a person’s repetitive drug use at the expense of other pro-social activities.
+We can extrapolate these concepts to human behavior and compulsive addiction.
+A person’s repetitive drug use happens at the expense of other pro-social activities.
 You’re at risk of losing your [insert anything you care about here…job, home, children, life] if you use cocaine again and yet you continue to use.

-Secondary pathways are also highly involved in this brain system.
+Secondary pathways are also highly involved in this brain change.
 The mesolimbic pathway involving the way memories are encoded in the brain plays a crucial role in the development of addiction.
 Advanced rat models today will involve multiple cages for the rats to frequent.
-As drugs are available to the rat in certain cages but not others, the phenomenon of conditioned place preference is used.
+Drugs are available to the rat in certain cages but not others.
+The phenomenon of conditioned place preference is used.
 This basically says that rats will choose to frequent “drug-cages” over “clean and sober cages.”
-The pattern recognition by the rat brings into the research the fundamental concept of learning.
+The pattern recognition by the rat brings introduces a fundamental concept of learning.

 The process by which dopamine is leading to behavioral repetition is termed dopamine sensitization.
 Through repeated drug use and dopamine firing, there develops a later phenomenon termed dopamine desensitization.
 This involves a gradual change to the growth of receptors in the NA and VTA such that more of the dopaminergic firing is required to reach the same responses experienced in the past.
 These mechanisms are how we describe deep-brain tolerance – a distortion of the pleasure principle as it applies to drug use.
 Whereas the initial drug use was associated with positive affective states and reward, later use exhibited negative affective states including anxiety, agitation, and dysphoria.